MostafaRezapour/Tracing-the-Evolutionary-Pathway-of-SARS-CoV-2-Through-RNA-Sequencing-Analysis-/README.md

 | GSE239595  | NP lymphoid tissue | Omicron                | 9 total (3 COVID-negative; 6 COVID-positive)                                 | Seoul, South Korea (2022–2023)     |

-File Format
-Each dataset should be formatted as follows:

-Samples are columns, genes are rows.

-The first row must include column names.

-The first column must be titled Gene Symbol, listing the gene names.

-Sample names should be cleaned to use consistent naming across datasets, using (1), (2), etc., to distinguish replicates within each group.

-Pipeline Steps
-Once all datasets are correctly formatted, run the following scripts in order:

-0000000000-part 1-DE analysis.R – to generate differentially expressed genes (DGEs).

-0000000000-part 2-classification.ipynb – for classification analysis.

-0000000000-part 3-GO and Pathway analysis.ipynb – for pathway and GO enrichment analysis.

-Note: The script Pathway and GO.R must be located in the same directory as the notebooks for part 3 to run properly.